Amar-Dev1/backend-dev/APIs/DRF (m2)/intro (p1)/@api_view(les2).md

 - 📝helps to keep your code organized and maintainable

 ## api_view response 🆚 normal django response
-- 📝 API view returns a response that is a dictionary with a specific structure
+- 📝 `@api_view` returns a response that is a dictionary with a specific structure
 - 📊 normal django response is a HttpResponse object